meta-introspector/cargo2nix/plan.md

 1.  **Systematic Warning Resolution:** After a clean build, address the remaining warnings by either:
     *   Adding appropriate `check-cfg` entries to `Cargo.toml` files or `build.rs` scripts for unexpected `cfg` conditions.
     *   Removing unused `use` statements or variables.
-    *   Refactoring code flagged as `dead_code` if it's indeed unused, or marking it appropriately if it's intentionally retained.
+    *   Refactoring code flagged as `dead_code` if it's indeed unused, or marking it appropriately if it's retained.
 2.  **Implement `cargo build` flags in Nix for reproducibility and capture:** Configure Nix derivations to use `cargo build --quiet --reproducible=bash` and `--capture=all` flags.
 This will involve identifying the relevant Nix expressions that invoke `cargo build` and modifying them to include these flags.
 3.  **Full Build Verification:** Execute `make build` to ensure all current fixes have taken effect and that the project now compiles without any blocking errors.
 4.  **Review `ast_parser_impl` dependencies:** Re-verify that `prelude-generator` and `split-expanded-lib` are correctly handled.
 (This was a lingering task that needs a final check).